paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Details of

-In fact, the two are, however, quite different: This can be easily seen by considering that the Krylov subspace $K^m$ is (at most) an $m$-dimensional vector space, whereas the dimension of $m$-th order neighbor sets is typically far larger than $m$.
-Vectors within, e.g., $K^2(H, v)$ may only be composed of a superposition of $v$ itself and $Hv$; on the other hand, the dimension of $\spn\fleft\{\mathcal{N}_v^{(k)}\fright\}$ is typically much larger than $k$, and depends on both the basis in which the system is expressed as well as the nature of both $H$ and $v$.
-For example, returning to the TB example set $\mathcal{M} = \{\ket{n-1}, \ket{n+1}\}$---a very small set to begin with--- we find that (with $\epsilon = 0$)
+The two are, however, quite different: This can be easily seen by considering that the Krylov subspace $K^{m+1}$ is (at most) an $(m+1)$-dimensional vector space, whereas the dimension of $\mathcal{H}_\text{eff}^{(m)}$ is typically far larger than $m$ and depends on both the basis in which the system is expressed as well as the nature of both the Hamiltonian $H$ and the vector $v$.
+For example, consider the state